Karandighi Assembly constituency: 1977–2006

 In the 2006 and 2001 state assembly elections, Gokul Roy of Forward Bloc won the Karandighi assembly seat defeating his nearest rival Haji Sajjad Hussain of Congress.
-Contests in most years were multi cornered but only winners and runners are being mentioned.
+Contests in most elections were among multiple candidates but only winners and runners-up are being mentioned.
 Suresh Chandra Singha of Forward Bloc defeated Haji Sajjad Hussain of Congress in 1996.
 Haji Sajjad Hussain of Congress defeated Suresh Chandra Singha of Forward Bloc in 1991.
 Suresh Chandra Singha of Forward Bloc defeated Haji Sajjad Hussain of Congress in 1987 and 1982.
 Haji Sajjad Hussain of Congress defeated Amarendra Nath Singha of Janata Party in 1977.

 1951–1972

 Haji Sajjad Hussain of Congress won in 1972 and 1971.
 Suresh Chandra Sinha of Forward Bloc won in 1969.
-H.S.Hussain of PSP won in 1967.
+H.S.
+Hussain of PSP won in 1967.
 Phanis Chandra Sinha of Congress won in 1962 and 1957.
 In independent India's first election in 1951 the area was part of Bihar and Mohinuddin Mokhtar of Congress won the Karandighi seat.